Everything you need to know about dolphins.

 Before you go on vacation and have the opportunity to get nose to nose with a dolphin, it might be useful for you to learn a bit about these incredible animals.
-You probably already know some facts about dolphins, but knowing a bit more can make you feel more comfortable and prepared.
+You probably already know some facts about these animals, but knowing a bit more can make you feel more comfortable and prepared.
 This in turn will lead to a more fulfilling dolphin encounter for you, plus you can wow the trainers with your knowledge!

 At any of our Dolphinaris locations, the trainer will give everyone a short overview of dolphin physiology, behavior, and more.
 In terms of their physiology, dolphins, specifically bottlenose dolphins, can be rather large, reaching lengths of almost 10 feet long and weighing up to a whopping 660 pounds.
 Bottlenose dolphins get their name from their long and rounded snouts.
 They are in the same scientific order as whales, porpoises, and other marine mammals.

 Dolphins are famous for being extremely intelligent and can perform tasks ranging from categorization of objects, mimicry, and even recognizing themselves.
 They are also incredibly social creatures and carry out many activities, such as looking for food, in the company of their pod, or dolphin group.
 Communication is very important to dolphins and includes clicks, whistles, body language, and more.

 Once they reach the right age (11 years old for males and between the ages of 5 and 7 for females), dolphins are ready to mate and reproduce.
 Unlike many mammals, there is no specific time of the year that prefer to mate during.
 A dolphin mother carries her baby in her womb for 12 months and then gives birth with the help of a female companion.
 It is perfectly normal, and expected, for the baby to be born tail-first.